bowers-illinois-edu/bowershansen-CI-course/day-plan.md

 ## Day 4: Unbiased Estimation (Unit 3)
  - Expected value of the estimates (the 8 choose 4 Omega)
  - Proof of unbiasedness.

-## Day 5: Standard Error Estimation (Unit 4)
+## Day 5: Consistency and Precision of the Difference-Of-Means estimator of the ATE
  - Why we care about standard errors.
 (And estimator of the variance).
  - Conservative variance estimation.
  - And unbaised estimators of var(y_t) and var(y_c).
- - Interval estimation.
-Normality assumption (the 1.96 finite population CLT).
+ - Normality assumption (the 1.96 finite population CLT).
 (70 different estimated intervals).
- - Coverage probability.
  - Hypothesis testing: posit weak null and assume estimator / test statistic is normal. (estimator as test statistic).
- - Fisher versus Neyman (sharp null vs weak null): for Fisher we know E(t) and Var(t), for Neyman we now E(t), but V(t) we estimate and rely on a normal approximation.
+ - Fisher versus Neyman (sharp null vs weak null): for Fisher we know E(t) and Var(t), for Neyman we Know E(t), but V(t) we estimate and rely on a normal approximation.
  - Relationship between finite population CLT.
- - Mention that Observational Studies: same but unknown reference distributions for the assignment.
- - No fisher style confidence sets or testing other hypotheses other than the sharp null.

  - Assignment is due Tuesday.